DraconDev/SamAI/tasks.md

 - be able to edit the current icons and folders, but how?
   - can we do right click menu on the icons and folders to edit them?
   - this could support delete and edit,
+- Simplify the search highlight
+  - Its either favorite or hide

 ## Done